prasy-loyola/notes.koplugin/README.md

 3. [x] Save into storage as simple image files (.png)
 4. [x] Load notes from storage
 5. [ ] Multi-color pens
-6. [ ] Eraser (supports kobo stylus, no icon to select eraser at the moment)
+6. [x] Eraser (The icon doesn't show if the eraser is enabled or not at the moment)
 7. [x] Clear page ~~/whole notes~~
 8. [x] Setup a background / template for page